TheUnknownMystery/BarterFinal-0.1/README.md

 # How to edit

-this app is made by using expo-cli
+this app is made by using expo-cli so you you have expo feel free to edit it and if you find any bugs or some amazing fetures please recommend